Quote of the Week

 - While the Atelier is embedded in its host city, an international and global approach allows participants to compare their views with colleagues from different contexts and artistic disciplines.

 The Atelier is especially designed for those who are working or have ambitions to become involved in programming or in programming-related departments within a festival.
 The Atelier enlarges young festival managers’ personal horizons and their perspective on festivals and programming practices all over the world.
 It equips them with a new network of international contacts which strengthens the dialogue between these ‘leaders of now and the future’.
-172 young festival managers from 52 countries and 28 mentors and presenters from 16 countries have exchanged views and inspired each other so far.
+264 young festival managers and 32 mentors and presenters from 60 countries have exchanged views and inspired each other so far.

 The Atelier is about formulating experiences and how to hand over these experiences to a next (new) generation of festival makers, focusing thematically on the very essence of art and festivals: the art and the artist.